OpenEvalProject/evals/manuscripts/elife-72923/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig4-v1.jpg)

-**Figure 4.:** Schistosoma mansoni (S.m.) suppresses Th1/Th17 induction by a MINCLE-dependent adjuvant in the spleen but not in the draining lymph node.(A) Scheme of experimental procedure.
+**Figure 4.:** (A) Scheme of experimental procedure.
 Cercariae of S.m. were injected s.c. into C57BL/6 mice.
 Eight to 9 weeks p.i. mice were immunized with CAF01 (B, C, D) or CpG ODN (E, F).
 Seven days after immunization, mice were sacrificed and inguinal lymph node cells and spleen cells were re-stimulated with H1 in vitro.
 Draining inguinal lymph node cells or splenocytes were re-stimulated with H1 or anti-CD3 for 96 hr.
 IL-17, IFNγ, IL-10, and IL-4 production was measured from cell culture supernatants by ELISA.
 Data is shown from three independent experiments (n=18 mice per group in total) for IFNγ, IL-17, and IL-10 (C, D) and from two independent experiments (n=13 mice) for IL-4 (B).
 (E, F) Data is shown from one experiment (n=5 mice per group in total). *p<0.05, **p<0.01, ***p<0.001.
-Dashed horizontal lines indicate the limit of detection for each cytokine.Figure 4—source data 1.Figure 4 (cytokine results).
+Dashed horizontal lines indicate the limit of detection for each cytokine.

 To determine whether S. mansoni-induced inhibition of antigen-specific immune responses by splenocytes, but not draining lymph node cells, was specific for the MINCLE-dependent adjuvant CAF01, we immunized mice with H1 together with the TLR9 ligand CpG ODN 1826 as adjuvant.
 Using the same protocol as before for H1/CAF01, we observed, as demonstrated previously (Werninghaus et al., 2009), strong induction of IFNγ-producing T cells but a lack of IL-17 production upon re-stimulation of draining lymph node cells or splenocytes (Figure 4E and F).
 Thus, it was not possible to compare inhibition of Th17 responses by helminth infection between adjuvants.
 However, S. mansoni did not generally downregulate IL-17 production from T cells, as the levels after anti-CD3 stimulation were unaffected (Figure 4E and F).
 Similar to the impact on immunization with CAF01, S. mansoni infection strongly reduced antigen-specific and non-specific IFNγ secretion by splenocytes but not by draining lymph node cells (Figure 4E and F).
 Thus, S. mansoni infection caused a general suppression of the splenic Th1 response to immunization, regardless whether the MINCLE-dependent adjuvant CAF01 was used or the TLR9-dependent CpG ODN 1826.